bjsahlin/wwdc2019Playground/README.md

 # EmojiDrop
 ## My WWDC 2019 Scholarship Submission
-This is best run on Swift Playgrounds on ipad
+This is best run on Swift Playgrounds on iPad